Emperor Penguin vs Northern Rockhopper Penguin

 Do Emperor Penguins and Northern Rockhopper Penguins live in the same area?

-Emperor Penguins are found in Antarctica.
-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+No, their ranges do not overlap.
+Emperor Penguins are found in Antarctica, while Northern Rockhopper Penguins live in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
+This geographic separation means they face different environmental pressures and predator communities.